bytewax/bytewax/README.md

 # a single worker locally
 python -m bytewax.run my_dataflow:flow

-# multiple workers in a single process
+# Start two worker threads in a single process.
-python -m bytewax.run my_dataflow:flow -w 2
+python -m bytewax.run my_dataflow -w 2

 # Start a process on two separate machines to form a Bytewax cluster.
 # Start the first process with two worker threads on `machine_one`.